WHO WE ARE

 the largest number of school teams – one hundred and ten – that have ever been

 involved in the Contest at the same time!
-She also works with the Music Memory
+She also works with Music Memory Contests held each Spring around the country.

 From 2006 - 2014, she taught in the School of Music at Texas State University-San